 A Fleeting History of Reading Memories

 Reading has been a collaborative effort since early childhood, a process which involved all family members, both immediate and extended.
 Books were valued, cherished, revered and kept always at hand.
-It was with a sense of calm confidence that my grandparents, parents and uncles referred to the inevitability of my elevation to enlightened reader.
+It was with a sense of calm confidence that my grandparents, parents, and uncles referred to the inevitability of my elevation to an enlightened reader.
 I knew early on that reading was important.
 Reading was a way to convey thoughts, ideas, and feelings.

 My relatives read to me often with great emotion, often laughing or crying out… in tune with the literature as we became joined in an eloquent journey.
-My grandmother emphasized the engagement with literature, the importance of a sensory involvement.
+My grandmother emphasized engagement with literature, the importance of a sensory involvement.
 Thus began my long and winding trail of worlds real, imagined or otherwise created in my head by another’s words.

-© Michelle Redman and mredmanwrites, 2015.
+© Michelle Redman and mredmanwrites, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Michelle Redman and mredmanwrites https://wordpress.com/post/87298231/new